zlatanvasovic/hackwork/README.md

         └── set.variables.php
 ```

-`assets/` is directory for cacheable resources, e.g. CSS and JavaScript.
+`assets/` is directory for cachable resources, e.g. CSS and JavaScript.

 ## Contributing